loonwerks/INSPECTA-models/open-platform-models/isolate-ethernet-simple/readme.md

     source $HOME/.bashrc
     ```

-    Now install OSATE into your current directory (or wherever).
-For windows/linux
+    Now install OSATE and the Sireum OSATE plugins into your current directory (or wherever as indicated via the ``-o`` option).
+For Windows/Linux

     ```
     sireum hamr phantom -u -v -o $(pwd)/osate
     ```

-    For Mac copy/paste
+    or for Mac copy/paste
     ```
     sireum hamr phantom -u -v -o $(pwd)/osate.app
     ```